uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 of ``discard_iterator`` behave as if applied to integer counter values maintained by the iterator instances to determine their position relative to each other.

-``discard_iterator`` are SYCL device-copyable, and are "device accessible content iterators".
+``discard_iterator`` is SYCL device-copyable, and is a "device accessible content iterator".

 .. code:: cpp